(effective January 1, 2022)

 Except to the extent we have a basis for retention under CCPA, you may request that we delete your PI that we have collected directly from you and are maintaining.
 Our retention rights include, without limitation, to complete transactions and service you have requested or that are reasonably anticipated, for security purposes, for legitimate internal business purposes, including maintaining business records, to comply with law, to exercise or defend legal claims, and to cooperate with law enforcement.
 Note also that we are not required to delete your PI that we did not collect directly from you.
-To make a request, click here or call us at (833) 591-5938.
-If you are disabled and need reasonable accommodations to facilitate your request, let us know by contacting us over the phone toll free at (833) 591-5938, via email at email@example.com, or by mail at Essex Property Trust, Attention Legal Department, 1100 Park Place, Suite 200, San Mateo, California 94403.
+To make a request, click here or call us at (833) 591-5938 and respond to any follow up inquiries we may make.
+If you are disabled and need reasonable accommodations to facilitate your request, let us know by contacting us over the phone toll free at (833) 591-5938, via email at firstname.lastname@example.org, or by mail at Essex Property Trust, Attention Legal Department, 1100 Park Place, Suite 200, San Mateo, California 94403.
 As permitted by the CCPA, any request you submit to us is subject to an identification and verification process.
 To protect your privacy and security we require verification of your identity to a reasonably high degree of certainty based on information we already have about you.
 If we are not satisfied that we have sufficiently verified your identity, we may direct you to this Notice for information on our PI practices generally.

 However, you may alternatively exercise more limited control of your PI by instead exercising one of the following more limited opt-outs: editing your personal information associated with your Essex prospect account or deleting that account here, as well as opting out of marketing communications.

-- Non-Discrimination and Financial Incentive Programs:
+Non-Discrimination and Financial Incentive Programs